 Stopping the Split Zone

 The key to stopping the split zone play is to treat it the same as any other zone and use gap exchanges by the linebackers to defeat the offenses zone principle.
 Running a “G” front, where the Nose is in a 2i, allows the defense to exchange gaps versus zone.
 This exchange is called a “belly key.”
 As demonstrated below, the Mike and Will exchange their gaps with the interior D-lineman.
 This simple technique by the D-line helps eliminate the need to “hold” a gap.
 As the offensive line zone steps, the D-line reacts to the zone and cuts off the backside of the departing lineman.
 In theory, this closes the opposite gap and allows the LBs to “rock back” to the now vacated gaps.
 This “rock back” is where defenses can gain an advantage.
-If the zone is ran away from the 3-tech, then the backside end will stay square and close off the butt of the tackle.
+If the zone is run away from the 3-tech, then the backside end will stay square and close off the butt of the tackle.
 As the kick out block approaches, he will spill the block.
 This spill allows the Mike to keep rocking back because it should close the “B” gap.
 Now the Mike, who is gap-less, should be able to play the RB on the cutback along with the “sky” safety.
 In the box, the Will is in charge of the play side “A,” and the DS is there as the trashman (clean-up duty).
-Using a base defense and teaching gap exchanges can eliminate this play if fit up right (and, because of the cover down and two-high look, eliminate the RPOs).
+Using a base defense and teaching gap exchanges can eliminate this play if fit upright (and, because of the cover down and two-high look, eliminate the RPOs).

-- Full Line Movement – I am a big proponent of full line movement.
-It cannot be used every down (teams figure it out and use it against you), but it is a great change up.
+1. Full Line Movement – I am a big proponent of full line movement.
+It cannot be used every down (teams figure it out and use it against you), but it is a great changeup.
 The movement makes the cut back of the back sudden and allows the Mike to “rock back” right now.
 The best way to keep a back contained it to make him run east-to-west.
 The sudden cut back created by the movement stalls the play.
 If the back presses the gap play side, the Will and DS are there to wrap him up.
 This is also a great call to the “H” because if a team runs power you are cutting it off as well.

 2. Fan (DS “B” gap blitz) – Leveraging the safety to the boundary can be an effective way to combat RPO teams as well as teams that like to run the split zone or counter to the single receiver side.
 The key here is making the DE step up the field and build a wall.
 Running too far up the field can create a large gap, so the DE needs to sit and take the outside shoulder of the kicking “H.” The DS inserts in the “B” gap (inside shoulder of kicking “H”) and should cause havoc to the run scheme.
 The Will is a free player and should insert himself to make the blitzing safety right.
-If it is pass, the Will needs to cut underneath the #1 receiver to his side.
+If it is a pass, the Will needs to cut underneath the #1 receiver to his side.